dgcampbe/Bach-in-a-Box/Readme.md

 Before running for the first time, run build.bat on Windows. --- not needed yet

-If the program doesn't run at all on Linux, run dos2unix can on it.
+If the program doesn't run at all on Linux, run dos2unix on it.
 This SHOULD rectify the issue.
 The dos2unix package is easy to get for Arch-based distrobutions in the AUR.

 License only applies to work done by me and excludes small portions like the following.
 They are licensed under their respective licenses (GNU, MIT, etc.):